-DT9832 Series modules use offset binary data encoding, where 0000 represents negative full-scale, and FFFFh represents positive full-scale.
+DT9836 Series modules use offset binary data encoding, where 0000 represents negative full-scale, and FFFFh represents positive full-scale.
 Use software to specify the data encoding as binary.
 The ADC outputs FFFFh for above-range signals, and 0000 for below-range signals.

 Before you begin acquiring data, you must allocate buffers to hold the data.
-An event is raised whenever a buffer is filled.
+A Buffer Done event is returned whenever a buffer is filled.
 This allows you to move and/or process the data as needed.

-Note: We recommend that you allocate a minimum of two buffers that can contain even multiples of 256 samples.
+We recommend that you allocate a minimum of two buffers for continuous analog input operations.
 Data is written to multiple allocated input buffers continuously; when no more empty buffers are available, the operation stops.
 The data is gap-free.